hyperledger/indy-node/getting-started.md

 Targets can have endpoints -- locations (IRIs / URIs / URLs) on the network where others can contact them.
 These endpoints can be static or they can be ephemeral pseudonymous endpoints facilitated by a third party agency.
 To keep things simple, we’ll just use static endpoints for now.
 ```
-Invitation nonce: b1134a647eb818069c089e7694f63e6d
+Request nonce: b1134a647eb818069c089e7694f63e6d
 ```

 This **nonce** is just a big random number that Faber College generated to track the unique connection request.
 A nonce is a random arbitrary number that can only be used one time.
 When a connection request is accepted, the invitee digitally signs the nonce such that the inviter can match the acceptance with a prior request.
 ```
-Invitation status: not verified, target verification key unknown
+Request status: not verified, target verification key unknown
 ```

-Invitations are signed by the target.
+Requests are signed by the target.
 We have a signature, but we don’t yet know Faber College’s verification key, so the signature can’t be proved authentic.
 We might have a connection request from someone masquerading as Faber College.
 We’ll resolve that uncertainty when we sync.
 ```
 Last synced: < this connection has not yet been synchronized >
 ```